brasfx/brasfx/README.md

 * :cheese: I'm from Minas Gerais (mineiro uai)
 * :heart:  I'm a beginner in web programming, but I soon learned to love JS, React and Node.
-* :video_game: I love to play, books and learn new things.
+* :video_game: I love to play, cook, books and learn new things.

 <strong>Languages em tools:</strong>